View Document Text

 commitment to ethical conduct.
 NEPWA's Code of Ethics describes the firm's fiduciary duties and

-responsibilities to clients and sets forth NEPWA's practice of supervising the personal securities transactions of
+responsibilities to clients.
+It sets forth NEPWA's practice of supervising the personal securities transactions of

 supervised persons with access to client information, among other things.